 - PROMISSORY NOTE - Read completely.
 Electronically sign at the bottom of the promissory note page.
 The electronic signature includes a check-off box plus your full legal name.

 Previous borrowers of the Federal Perkins and Nursing Loans have completed a Master Promissory Note (MPN), which is good for all future borrowing.

-Federal Direct PLUS Loan parent borrowers may complete the online Master Promissory Note (MPN) here.
-Note: A denial of the Federal Direct Parent PLUS Loan qualifies a student for additional unsubsidized Stafford Loan funds ($4,000 for first- and second-year students; $5,000 for third- through fifth-year students).
+Direct Federal PLUS Loan parent borrowers may complete the online Master Promissory Note (MPN) here.
+Note: A denial of the Direct Federal Parent PLUS Loan qualifies a student for additional unsubsidized Stafford Loan funds ($4,000 for first- and second-year students; $5,000 for third- through fifth-year students).
 The denial must be applied for and received every year before the Stafford funds can be certified.

 Students may also apply for a variety of alternative or private student loans to cover costs after exhausting all their federal loan options.
-Because credit approvals are typically good for 90 days, you shoud apply no earlier than 90 days prior to the start of the semester.
+Because credit approvals are typically good for 90 days, you should apply no earlier than 90 days prior to the start of the semester.
 For students who have previously borrowed an alternative student loan, we recommend you renew your application with your current lender.
 More...